98th Brigade (United Kingdom): Original 98th Brigade

+On 7 December Brigadier-General Joseph Maria Gordon, a former Chief of the General Staff of the Australian Army, was appointed to command the brigade.
+The units began training for active service, but the lack of uniforms, weapons, equipment and instructors that had been experienced by the K1–K3 units was even greater for those of K4, and by April 1915 their training was still at an elementary stage.
+On 10 April 1915 the WO decided to convert the K4 battalions into reserve units, to provide drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The K4 divisions were broken up and the brigades were renumbered: 98th Brigade became 10th Reserve Brigade.

+New 98th Brigade

+Meanwhile, the flood of volunteers overwhelmed the ability of the army to absorb and organise them, and by the time the Fifth New Army (K5) was authorised on 10 December 1914, many of the units were being organised under the auspices of local organisations up and down the country.
+The concept of a 'battalion of pals' serving together originated with the 'Stockbrokers Battalion' of the Royal Fusiliers raised in the City of London and was taken up enthusiastically as 'Pals battalions'.
 A battalion of the Middlesex Regiment was raised from old boys of various Public Schools on 1 September, followed by another four Public Schools Battalions of the Royal Fusiliers raised at Epsom in Surrey on 11 September 1914 by the Public Schools and University Men's Force of 66 Victoria Street, London.

 From 10 December the four Royal Fusilier battalions constituted 118th Brigade of 39th Division under the command of Brigadier-General Robert Gordon-Gilmour, CVO, CB, DSO, retired from the Grenadier Guards, a veteran of the Anglo-Zulu War, the Gordon Relief Expedition and the Second Boer War.
-However the War Office (WO) then decided to convert the K4 battalions into reserve units to train reinforcements for the K1–K3 units, and on 27 April the K5 divisions were renumbered to take up the designations of the K4 formations.
+However, after the K4 units were converted into reserves, their numbers were reassigned to K5 formations on 27 April 1915.
 The short-lived 39th Division thus became 32nd Division.
-At the same time, 118th Bride was transferred to 33rd Division (formerly 40th Division) and renumbered as 98th Brigade.
+At the same time, 118th Bde was transferred to 33rd Division (formerly 40th Division) and renumbered as 98th Brigade.